timveil-overops/oo-webhook-example/README.md

 One of the examples i've included is a very simple Pivotal Tracker integration which automatically creates a Tracker `story` when the WebHook url is called.
 Obviously this could be significantly improved by leveraging additional Tracker fields or providing more OverOps data directly in the `story`.
 This example along with others is really designed to show the __art of the possible__ for integrations that are not yet "out of the box".
 To use this example just update the following properties in `application.properties`.

 ```properties
 webhook.pivotal.api.url=https://www.pivotaltracker.com
 webhook.pivotal.api.project.id=
 webhook.pivotal.api.token=
 ```

+This example also uses Thymeleaf templates to create Tracker compliant markdown for text fields.
+This allows richer formatting for data.

 ## Docker